-Please refer to “DC Metrics” for more details.

 Parameter and its Methodology

 The False Positive Ratio (FPR) expresses the number of accounts identified incorrectly as fraudulent for each actual fraud account the model identifies.
 In other words, this ratio evaluates how many legitimate cardholder transactions are being declined to capture one fraudulent transaction.